Deepti-07/SpotifyClone/README.md

 - 🎶 **Play songs** from local storage with one click
 - 📂 **Album view** – click on an album to see its songs
 - ⏭ **Next song button** – instantly play the next track
-- ➕ **Playlist creation prompt** – displays a message when clicking the "+" button
 - 🖼 **Dynamic rendering** – albums & songs loaded from `info.json`
 - 🖥 **Frontend only** – no server required
-- 📜 **Display song name** while playing, positioned at the right side of the screen
+- 📜 **Display song name** while playing, positioned at the bottom of the screen

 ---